ddasturbek/UzbekLemma/README.md

 **Author2: [Dasturbek](https://github.com/ddasturbek)**

-# Lemmatization
+# Lemma & Lemmatization
+The package finds lemmas of Uzbek words based on the dictionary.
+The process of finding a lemma is called lemmatization.
-Lemmatization removes affixes from words according to linguistic rules.
-There are 4 different ways of lemmatization: rule, dictionary, model & hybrid.
+There are 4 different ways of lemmatization: rule, dictionary, model, hybrid.

-**It's dictionary-based lemmatization algoorithm**
+It is dictionary-based lemmatization algorithm [program, package].

 # The algorithm flowchart
 ![Flowchart algorithm](https://github.com/ddasturbek/UzbekLemma/assets/76460501/ff1d38b4-ef99-4d09-b647-eec19d13ea52)